Governing Law and Regulations

 Comparison: State vs. Federal

 • Administration and enforcement.
-DEQ's Air Quality Division will provide administrative support for the regional programs being implemented in Oklahoma.
+The Oklahoma Department of Environmental Quality's (DEQ) Air Quality Division will provide administrative support for the regional programs being implemented in Oklahoma.

 REPORTING GHG EMISSIONS

 At this time Oklahoma has no mandatory GHG reporting requirements beyond the federal mandatory GHG reporting rule.
 See the national section GHG MANAGEMENT for more information on mandatory GHG reporting.

 Oklahoma is a member of the Climate Registry, which supports voluntary and regulatory GHG emissions reporting programs.